dottjt/reddit_response/README.md

   - It should traverse through all the messages and add them to the database.
 (DONE)
   - It should add messages to the database that are sent by the user.
 (DONE)

-## Test Plan.

-- Start with new users.
-- Check that

-## Thoughts
-- Send strategy simply appends 5 seconds each time.
-Does it make sense?
-Not sure, but it's all I have atm and isn't that bad.

-## Improvements

-- Turn types into strings.
-- Track original post as part of the message.
-- Have option on user to see if user has been chatted to, yet.
-- Look into using preact to make it more performant.
-- display usernote
-- Flag to see if they've been sent a link or subreddit or yeah.
-I guess this would check the message being sent and will check for these things.
-- change react inbox message order, to add fetched users first, then populate user information so it's not outdated.
-- Figure out how to change userType etc. once message is sent, so I'm not in the dark once I've sent a message in nofap new subreddit.
-- Fix react tooltip UserReply bug.

-## DONE

-- custom message still sends, need to figure that out
-- Storing middle messages
-- For message/unread show the latest post of that particular user
-- I need an option to go up to a username, as well.
-Not just TimeFRAME
-- remove most messages from userpanel
-- is hostile button
-- user note needs to disappear
-- Is it possible to check if a user is in your subreddit?
-(It is not possible)
-- Do you create a think for messages/messages? perhaps, because I can't currently see what I sent in unread, although that will change. (no need atm, at all)
-- Okay, I need to have two terminals, one with the custom bundlr, another with the actual server.
-They affect each other.

-### Required Plugins and Dependencies
-- Tampermonkey plugin installed
--

 <!-- REDDIT MARKETING AUTOMATION -->
 So, I think I had an idea for a database.